 Sri Laka is just starting to appear on the backpacker’s radar so now is the perfect time to visit!
 There are a lot of reasons to travel to this teardrop shaped island.

-It has been called the best island of its size in the world, and for good reason.
-Pound for pound, acre for acre and beach for beach, Sri Lanka is one of the most amazing places we’ve ever visited and always appears on our lists of favorite islands!
-These are just some of the pros of backpacking Sri Lanka.
+Sri Lanka has been called the best island of its size in the world, and for good reason.
+Pound for pound, acre for acre and beach for beach, Sri Lanka is one of the most amazing places we’ve ever visited and always appears on our lists of favorite islands.
+Here are some of the pros of backpacking Sri Lanka.

 There’s just something special about being somewhere that few other tourists venture and Sri Lanka still has that allure.
 It’s so blissfully untravelled that you can easily find your way off the beaten path and really get into some authentic culture.